Updated on July 18, 2025

 Price: from €37,600 to €41,100 (or on request)

-In 1956, the internal mechanics of Rolex watches evolved further, with the day of the week displayed on the Rolex Day Date, as well as the date.
-In addition to this technological innovation, this model also got a new bracelet: the Rolex President.
-The name of this precious-metal bracelet with three-piece links befits its famous wearers.
-From Lyndon Johnson and Gerald Ford to Donald Trump (even the Dalai Lama), the Rolex Day Date has won over American and world leaders, helping to make it one of the most prestigious Rolexes.
+In 1956, the internal mechanics of Rolex watches evolved again, this time with the day of the week displayed on the Rolex Day Date’s dial, next to the date.
+This technological innovation came with a new precious-metal three-piece link bracelet: the Rolex President.
+The Rolex Day Date, available in yellow gold and white gold, worn by heads of states such as Lyndon Johnson, Gerald Ford, Donald Trump and even the Dalai Lama, lived up to its name and won over American and world leaders, becoming one of the most prestigious Rolex watches of the brand.

 Date of creation: 1963